clivetong/Talks/ProbabilisticAndApproximate/README.md

 - Deterministic hashing can lead to a DOS
   - Add a random number, chosen per run, into the hash algorithm
-- ANTS memory profiler, made a bug hard to reproduce (until you knew about it)
+- ANTS memory profiler used [C5](https://github.com/sestoft/C5), made a bug hard to reproduce (until you knew about it)

 ---

 ### Order of Magnitude Estimators

 - [Morris](https://en.wikipedia.org/wiki/Approximate_counting_algorithm)
-- Don't count every time, but instead count to the nearest power of two
+- Don't increment count every time, but instead count to the nearest power of two
   - Suppose the magntude is 4 = 2^2
-- When we increment, throw two coins and only increment if we get two Heads
+  - When we increment, throw two coins and only increment if we get two heads

 ---